 A Crane fly is more commonly known as a daddy long legs, and a leatherjacket is the larval form before it becomes a daddy long legs.
 The Crane fly lays eggs in the lawn and this is a natural cycle that is nothing to be worried about.

 What to look out for

-- In very rare/ extreme cases, the lawn may become patchy/ very sparse areas, and turf dying off.
+- In very rare/ extreme cases, the lawn may become patchy/ very sparse and cause parts of the lawn to die off.

-- Patches that are very dry and the turf can be peeled away from the soil.
+- Patches that are very dry and the lawn can be peeled away from the soil.

 - A noticeably high number of daddy long legs around your garden.